 Designed by the prestigious architect César Pelli, the TORRE IBERDROLA houses the Group's headquarters and because of its characteristics represents the zero mile of renewable energy.
 Its impressive 165-metres-high glass structure is a financial and business icon of the city, Bilbao, and a benchmark in sustainable design and energy efficiency.
+The building is also a meeting point for art and society.

 This great obelisk, whose triangular shape allows for making the most of the space, is in fact the tallest building in the city centre.
 With a built surface of around 62,000 square metres on 41 totally open floors, the projections of this prism's vertexes come together symbolically at a height of 1,000 metres.